Kai-Karren/portfolio/README.md

 https://github.com/Kai-Karren/Kai-Karren.github.io <br>
 I am currently hosting my website https://kaikarren.de using GitHub Pages with an GitHub Actions CI/CD pipeline.

+### Template and Examples
+I have a variety of public example and template repo here on GitHub.

 ### SDE (Java, Kotlin)
 **Closed source**</br>
 Simple Dialogue Engine (SDE) is my personal dialogue engine that I use for personal experiments with focus on simplicity.
 It is based things I learned while working on VUISA and StoryBot.